eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 we want our browser to open immediately, let's add it as our suite setup in our test suite.

-- Add `Open Browser To Our Application` as your `Suite Setup` in your test suite file.
+- Include `Open Browser To Our Application` in your `Suite Setup` in your test suite file.

 </details> <!-- Browser -->